 Not only has Haridwar been the home of the exhausted in body, mind, and spirit, but it has also acted as an attraction hub for studying the arts, science, and culture.

 How to reach Uttarakhand

 The state of Uttarakhand is slowly getting better in its connectivity with all three methods of transport, but still, the perfect way to explore this hilly state of Uttarakhand is by road.
 There is excellent freeway and state borders road connectivity, making it easy for people to visit Uttarakhand any time of the year and that too conveniently.
 The state currently has two operating airports, as well as a few railway stations.

-Uttarakhand By Air: Pantnagar Airport located in the Kumaon area of Pantnagar, Jolly Grant located in Dehradun and Pithoragarh Naini Saini Airport.
+Uttarakhand By Air: Pantnagar Airport is located in the Kumaon area of Pantnagar, Jolly Grant is located in Dehradun, and Pithoragarh Naini Saini Airport.
 Jolly Grant is the most well-connected of the three Uttarakhand airports and Pithoragarh is yet to be opened to the public.